-BLOOD TEST: □ YES ■ NO TIME REQUESTED:

-WAS REQUEST FOR A BLOOD SAMPLE DIRECTED BY THE ARRESTING OFFICER? □ YES □ NO

-REFUSED? □ YES □ NO

-DID SUSPECT REQUEST BLOOD SAMPLE? □ YES □ NO
+BLOOD TEST: ☐ YES ■ NO TIME REQUESTED: WAS REQUEST FOR A BLOOD S AMPLE DIRECTED BY THE ARRESTING OFFICER? ☐ YES ☐ NO REFUSED? □ YES □ NO DID SUSPECT REQUEST BLOOD D SAMPLE? □ YES □ NO draw.

-This document did not rebut the Respondent's claim that she asked, at least twice, for a blood draw.
-The officer chose to leave blank the question "did suspect request blood sample?"
 As previously pointed out, if the officer suspected the Respondent was impaired from controlled substances or drugs, it would have been his natural inclination to request a blood draw but he didn't.
 Further, he wasn't A.R.I.D.E. certified so as to be able to render his own expert opinion of impairment from the typical tests employed to detect the same such as the Modified Romberg Test, the Lack of Convergence Test, the Finger-to-Nose Test, etc.